|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-- 4 tbsps Chana Daal (large split yellow lentil)
+- 4 tbsp. chana daal (large split yellow lentil)

-- 3 tbsps skinless Urad daal (black lentils, skin removed)
+- 3 tbsp. skinless urad daal (black lentils, skin removed)

-- 5 dry red chillies (this is already really hot.
+- 5 dry red chilies (this is already really hot.
 Add more for more heat)

 Gather the ingredients.

-Heat a griddle or frying pan over a medium heat.
-Add the Chana and Urad daals and roast on very low heat till they start to turn a light brown in color.
+Heat a griddle or frying pan over medium heat.
+Add the chana and urad daals and roast on very low heat till they start to turn a light brown in color.
 When this happens, you can remove them onto a plate and allow them to cool completely for later use.